Jump To Section

 Hollandaise may seem like an easy recipe, but it takes a lot of patience and practice to master.
-Practice the technique until you can execute the sauce with confidence.
+Practice this hollandaise sauce technique until you can execute it with confidence.

 What Equipment Do You Need to Make Hollandaise Sauce?

 In a restaurant, hollandaise is best made in a saucier over a graduated-heat flat top, but at home it is best to use a double boiler.
 (This is also how Chef Keller learned the first time.)
-Home stoves do not work well at a low heat setting, so a double boiler helps spread the heat evenly across the bottom of the pan, especially pans without a heavy bottom.
+Home stove tops do not work well at a low heat setting, so a double boiler helps spread the heat evenly across the bottom of the pan, especially small saucepans without a heavy bottom.

-A simple Hollandaise recipe is merely the beginning; you can drape vegetables with the traditional version, or build upon the mother sauce to create more layered versions.
-For example, if you swap white wine vinegar for the lemon juice, whisk in finely minced shallot, and add a handful of herbs like tarragon, you’ll have a Béarnaise that works particularly well over eggs and English muffins.
+Hollandaise sauce is perhaps most famously used to top a brunch classic, the Eggs Benedict.
+But there are a variety of ways you can use hollandaise to take your cooking to the next level.
+Drape vegetables with the traditional version of hollandaise, or build upon the mother sauce to create more layered versions.
+For example, if you swap white wine vinegar for the lemon juice, whisk in finely minced shallot, and add a handful of herbs like tarragon, you’ll have a béarnaise that works particularly well over steak, seafood, or eggs.

-Try serving each of the sauces with one of these suggested dishes:
+Try serving each your hollandaise or béarnaise sauce with one of these suggested dishes: